Alfrick/Angular-Guards-Tutorial/article.md

 In this tutorial, we’re going to talk about how to use route guards to enhance the security of your Angular applications.
 ## Importance of protecting routes
 Angular route guards let you remove or grant access to certain aspects of the navigation—which increases the security of your application, instead of opening the doors to everyone, anytime.

 Here are some situations when determining how users can access certain pages is important:
 * If you want to prevent an unauthorized user from accessing the target page.
-* If you want to ensure that a user is logged in (authenticated) before accessing the page.
+* If you want to ensure that a user is logged-in (authenticated) before accessing the page.
 * If you want to fetch some data from an external source before showing it on the page.
 * If you want to ensure that the pending changes are saved before a user can leave a page.
 ## How to protect routes